Beside the Mountain

 Vanilla beans

-The vanilla beans take on flavor notes from where they are grown, these are the most popular beans:
+The vanilla beans take on flavor notes from where they are grown!
+These are the most popular vanilla beans for making extract:

 • Madagascar vanilla beans: Traditional, rich, creamy, and sweet.